kyldoris/meen-auth-starter/README.md

 ## Icebox <br/>
 1. CSS styling could be much better
 2. Create proper Register, login, logout routes.
-Both register and login work, but couldn't logout
+Both register and login work, but not logout
 3. A new function that can add recipes to a specific user's account
 4. Filtering for recipes results
 5. Display more information than just Title, Calories, Link